Project updated: 22/02/2017

 The project partners: Christchurch City Council, Te Rūnanga o Ngāi Tahu and the Ministry of Culture and Heritage.

-Throughout the project, bereaved families, those seriously injured and survivors have been involved in the engagement process, along with first responder organisations, relevant embassies and the public.
+Throughout the project, bereaved families, those seriously injured and survivors were involved in the engagement process, along with first responder organisations, relevant embassies and the public.

-The Canterbury Earthquake Memorial is largely being funded by the Crown with support from the Christchurch City Council Mayoral Relief Fund.
+The Canterbury Earthquake Memorial was largely funded by the Crown with support from the Christchurch City Council Mayoral Relief Fund.

 Feedback from bereaved families, seriously injured and survivors showed it was important that the Memorial incorporated water and greenery, and was a peaceful, beautiful and reflective space.
 The location was selected because it met those needs, is easy to access and is suitable for one person seeking quiet reflection or events with many people.